 5. Undefined

-unless you put a value into it.
-So basically it represents the state of a variable that's been declared but without a value assigned to it.
+still considered undefined unless you put a value into it.
+So basically it represents the state of a variable that’s

 console.log(typeof undefined); // 'undefined'